 It is also going to be easy to roll around, due to the high quality, smooth wheels and the retractable wheel handle.

 When you look at the interior of the pack, it only gets better.
-It has a triple padded 16” laptop sleeve, as well as 13” tablet sleeve.
-Which means that you could technically fit a bigger and a smaller laptop inside the bag.
+It has a triple padded 16” laptop sleeve, as well as a 13” tablet sleeve.
+This means that you could technically fit a bigger and a smaller laptop inside the bag.

 And that is just one compartment.
 The Synergy rolling backpack has multiple other zippered compartments and pockets – I counted at least seven external ones.
 Plus, there are stretch side pockets that can fit smaller items, including a standard water bottle.